Last Updated on April 24, 2022

 Great Saskatchewan Sand Hills – Saskatchewan

 The Great Saskatchewan Sand Hills are a unique set of desert-like sand dunes covering an area of 1,900 square kilometers in southwestern Saskatchewan near the remote village of Sceptre.
-As with the Carcross desert, the Great Sandhills are leftovers from ancient glaciers that existed more than 12,000 years ago.

 Recommended Saskatchewan Tours